 In Their Own Words

-"The genius of the Ear Training curriculum is that it's incredibly well designed, while not biased towards a particular style of music.
-And the rigorousness of it is impressive, as well, pulling in a general freshman population and bringing them up to a really high standard after four semesters.
-In my classes I try to give my own twist to the curriculum and always make sure the students create music, rather than drill exercises."
+"The genius of the ear training curriculum is that it's incredibly well designed, while not biased towards a particular style of music.
+And the rigorousness of it is impressive as well, pulling in a general freshman population and bringing them up to a really high standard after four semesters.
+In my classes, I try to give my own twist to the curriculum and always make sure the students create music, rather than drill exercises."

-"I went to conservatory in Amsterdam in the 1980s.
+"I went to a conservatory in Amsterdam in the 1980s.
 It was a small, alternative improvisation department, deliberately avoiding the name jazz so the students would explore their own music rather than just copy the American jazz masters.
 I was living in a great city, which was half of my education.
 I went to amazing concerts and jam sessions, and then I started forming my own bands and playing around, booking tours.
 Connecting with musicians from other countries was very important to me.
-I went to the Banff Jazz Workshop in Canada, then I got a Fulbright and went to NEC, because I wanted to focus more on composing and classical music topics."
+I went to the Banff Jazz Workshop in Canada, then I got a Fulbright and went to New England Conservatory because I wanted to focus more on composing and classical music topics."

 "I still have strong ties with the Netherlands, which has a really great environment for ensembles and composers.
 In addition to my musical life in the U.S., I'm very fortunate to receive composition commissions for contemporary music ensembles over there."